dantheman0207/books-api/README.md

 ## API
 All resources can be accessed at base URL '/api/'
 Each resource can be created, read, updated, and deleted.
+Each resource is assigned a unique ID when created.

 HTTP POST = Create

 HTTP GET = Read

 HTTP PUT = Update

 HTTP DELETE = Delete

 ### Users
 Users can be accessed at '/user/[USER_ID]'

+	User = {
+		username: String,
+		email: String
+	}

 ### Books
 Books can be accessed at '/user/USER_ID/book/[BOOK_ID]'